-It’s critical for associations to make an “apples to apples” comparison of association management systems when researching new software.
+It’s critical for associations to make an “apples to apples” comparison of association software when researching new AMS systems.

 Not sure what criteria to consider?
-In Part 2 of the blog series, “Where to Begin Your Association’s AMS Search” we address how to research ease of use, setup and integration, and training and support.
+In Part 2 of the blog series, “Where to Begin Your Association’s AMS Search”, we address how to research the ease of use, setup and integration, and training and support.

-Here are some issues to discuss with potential providers:
+Here are some issues to discuss with potential AMS providers:

 Ease of Use

-- Find out what kind of training is available and the cost (e.g. webinars, on-site training options, videos, searchable FAQs, forums, etc.).
+- Find out what kind of AMS training is available and the cost (e.g., webinars, on-site training options, videos, searchable FAQs, forums, etc.).

-- Ask how frequently system updates are released, how they are communicated to users, and how they are implemented (i.e. automatically or by the users).
+- Ask how frequently AMS system updates are released, how they are communicated to users, and how they are implemented (i.e., automatically or by the users).